 ATPA was created as part of a broader Andean initiative to address the growing drug trade from Latin America.
 It provides zero or reduced tariffs on certain U.S. imports from Bolivia, Colombia, Ecuador, and Peru (see Appendix 1 for program details) to complement crop eradication, interdiction, military training, and other counternarcotics efforts.
-In 1992, when the program was implemented, supporters expected that ATPA-induced export growth would encourage economic alternatives to coca production and other drug-related activity, with one estimate projecting as much as a three-fold increase in U.S. imports from ATPA countries over a decade.2
+In 1992, when the program was implemented, supporters expected that ATPA-induced export diversification and growth would encourage economic alternatives to coca production and other drug-related activity, with one estimate projecting as much as a three-fold increase in U.S. imports from ATPA countries over a decade.1 in Colombia (267%).
+Little coca is grown in Ecuador.2 Determining the role of ATPA tariff preferences in this trend, however, presents a difficult challenge because their effects must be isolated from other counternarcotics and economic development efforts.

-One indication of ATPA's success would be some evidence of a decline in drug activity that could be linked to the expansion of ATPA supported industries.
+Trade data alone, however, do not provide adequate measures of success, which should link a decline in drug activity with the expansion of ATPA supported industries.
 Indeed, there has been some movement on the drug front.
-For example, total coca cultivation has fallen by 11% from 1991 to 1999.
-This represents significant declines in Bolivia (55%) and Peru (68%), but an offsetting large increase in Colombia (227%).
-Little coca is grown in Ecuador.3 Determining the role of ATPA tariff preferences in this trend, however, presents a difficult challenge because their effects must be isolated from other counternarcotics and economic development efforts.
+For example, total coca cultivation has fallen by 13% from 1992 to 2000.
+This represents significant declines in Bolivia (68%) and Peru (74%), but an offsetting large increase